Preschool readiness groups

 Our groups are based on research and many years of experience in helping prepare children for the best start for the new school year.
 They incorporate social skills practice in a fun, engaging but educational way.

-Within clinic, groups run at NBSLR during terms 2, 3 and 4.
+Within the clinic, groups run at NBSLR during terms 2, 3, and 4.

 It seems so far away now, but will be here in a flash!
 Could he or she benefit from skill development in the following areas?

 Building sounds to make words